 In Hosting Local Files only mode

-- In this mode, the QuickBooks Database Server Manager runs as a Windows service saved as QuickbooksDBXX and like the windows user QBDataServiceUserXX.
+- The QuickBooks Database Server Manager runs as a Windows service saved as QuickbooksDBXX and like the windows user QBDataServiceUserXX.

 - In Hosting Locat Files only mode as long as the computer is on your service of QuickBooksDBXX also will be running.

-- In this mode, you will be able to use multi-user mode also will be able to use TCP/IP to communicate with QuickBooks Desktop.
+- You will be able to use multi-user mode also will be able to use TCP/IP to communicate with QuickBooks Desktop.
 QuickBooks Desktop with a remote system will get access to company files using the database server running in Hosting Local Files only mode.

 - A computer with this hosting mode will be able to host only files that are placed on that computer.